OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-tailwind-css/README.md

 # 🐞 CSS Challenge: Responsive Navigation Bar with Tailwind CSS

-This challenge focuses on creating a responsive navigation bar using Tailwind CSS.
-The navigation bar should adapt seamlessly to different screen sizes, collapsing into a hamburger menu on smaller screens.
-We'll utilize Tailwind's pre-built classes for efficient and rapid development.
+This challenge focuses on building a responsive navigation bar using Tailwind CSS.
+The navigation bar should adapt seamlessly to different screen sizes, transitioning from a horizontal menu on larger screens to a hamburger menu on smaller screens.
+We'll incorporate smooth transitions and visually appealing hover effects.

-**Description of the Styling:**
+## Styling Description

-The navigation bar will contain a logo on the left, a list of navigation links in the center, and a button to toggle the mobile menu on the right.
-On larger screens (e.g., desktops), all elements will be displayed inline.
-On smaller screens (e.g., mobile), the navigation links will be hidden and replaced by a hamburger menu icon that, when clicked, reveals the navigation links.
+The navigation bar will have a dark background with light-colored text.
+On hover, the navigation links will have a subtle background color change.
+The hamburger menu icon will be cleanly styled and will trigger the opening and closing of a vertically stacked menu on smaller screens.
+The entire navigation bar will be horizontally centered.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>